-ALLEGATIONS AGAINST STAFF: Record of Initial Concern

-School Date of incident Name of Head Teacher or Chair of Governors Date Reported Information about the member of staff against whom the allegation has been made.
-Name Role/Position in school Length of service DOB Home Address Telephone Number Details of any children who may reside in the same home as this person (If Known) Details of any previous concerns/conduct issues/ allegations Information about the pupil(s) concerned.
-(Complete a separate document for each pupil) Name Year Group DB Home Address Telephone Number
+ALLEGATIONS AGAINST STAFF: Record of Initial Concern Date of School incident Name of Principal or Chair Date of Governors Reported Information about the member of staff against whom the allegation has been made.
+Name Role/Position in school DOB Length of service Home Address Telephone Number Details of any children who may reside in the same home as this person (If Known) Details of any previous concerns/conduct issues/ allegations Information about the pupil(s) concerned.
+(Complete a separate document for each pupil) Name Year Group DOB Home Address Telephone Number

-Information about the person reporting the concern Name Role /Position in school Tel No Nature of Allegation L as a child been harmed, or may a child have been harmed?
+Information about the person reporting the concern Name Role /Position in school Tel No Nature of Allegation Has a child been harmed, or may a child have been harmed?
 Does the behaviour indicate a person has behaved in a way that may pose a risk of harm if they work regularly / closely with children?
 Is it possible that a criminal offence has been committed against, or in relation to a child?
-If you have answered yes to any of the above please seek further advice from the LADO (Local Authority Designated Officer) MEMBER OF THE WADE DEAC ON TRUST WE SEEK THE BEST
+If you have answered yes to any of the above please seek further advice from the LADO (Local Authority Designated Officer)

-Please record below the decision and rational following the discussion with LADO and personnel advisor
+ease record below the decision and rational following the discussion with LADO and resonnel advisor